sez11a/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/06-dynamic-query.markdown

 +$$$

-**Note:** In previous versions of Liferay Portal, your finder methods were accessible via `-FinderUtil` utility classes.
+**Note:** In previous versions of Liferay Portal, your finder methods were accessible via `*FinderUtil` utility classes.
 Finder methods are now injected into your app's local services, removing the need to call finder utilities.

 $$$

-So you'll add a method in the `-LocalServiceImpl` class that invokes the finder method implementation via the `-Finder` class.
+So you'll add a method in the `*LocalServiceImpl` class that invokes the finder method implementation via the `*Finder` class.
 Then you'll rebuild your application's service layer so that the portlet classes and JSPs in your web module can access the services.